sodgeit/CMake-SBOM-Builder/readme.md

 - `SOURCE_INFO`: Background information about the origin of the package.
   - No SBOM entry when omitted.
   - See [SPDX clause 7.12](https://spdx.github.io/spdx-spec/v2.3/package-information/#712-source-information-field) for more information.
-- `LICENSE`: Concluded license of the package.
-  - When omitted defaults to `NOASSERTION`.
-    - This field is optional in the SPDX specification.
-    - If the field is not present in the SBOM, `NOASSERTION` is implied as per SPDX specification.
-  - See [SPDX clause 7.13](https://spdx.github.io/spdx-spec/v2.3/package-information/#713-concluded-license-field) for more information.
-  - Either `NOASSERTION`, `NONE`, or a valid SPDX license expression must follow `LICENSE`.
-    - See [SPDX License Expressions](https://spdx.github.io/spdx-spec/v2.3/SPDX-license-expressions/) for valid expressions.
-    - The License expression is not verified by this project.
-  - This is the license that the creator of the SBOM concluded the package has, which may differ from the declared license of the package supplier.
-  - Add `DECLARED` to specify the declared license.
-    - When omitted defaults to `NOASSERTION`.
-      - Same reasoning as for the concluded license.
-    - See [SPDX clause 7.15](https://spdx.github.io/spdx-spec/v2.3/package-information/#715-declared-license-field) for more information.
-    - Either `NOASSERTION`, `NONE`, or a valid SPDX license expression must follow `DECLARED`.
-  - Add `COMMENT` to record any additional information that went in to arriving at the concluded license.
-    - No SBOM entry when omitted.
-    - See [SPDX clause 7.16](https://spdx.github.io/spdx-spec/v2.3/package-information/#716-comments-on-license-field) for more information.
-    - SPDX recommends to use this field also when `NOASSERTION` is set.
-  - Usage:
-    - `sbom_add_package(...
-LICENSE "MIT" DECLARED "MIT" ...)`
-    - `sbom_add_package(...
-LICENSE "MIT" DECLARED NONE COMMENT "No package level license can be found.
-The files are licensed individually.
-All files are MIT licensed." ...)`
-    - `sbom_add_package(...
-LICENSE NONE ...)`
 - `COPYRIGHT`: Copyright information.
   - When omitted defaults to `NOASSERTION`.
     - This field is optional in the SPDX specification.